 If you meet one or more of these criteria, you must still fill out the form to receive the badge.

-If you or your loved one don’t meet any of these criteria, you can still apply for an assessment, to see if you are eligible for a badge.
+If you or the person you are helping don’t meet any of these criteria, you can still apply for an assessment, to see if you are eligible for a badge.
+This is known as ‘Eligible subject to further assessment’.

 Get your documentation together